-In modern times, underwear is a complicated issue and seen as more than just clothing.
+In modern times, underwear is a complicated issue and is seen as more than just clothing.
 What is there to primarily provide protection from the elements and to preserve modesty has come to mean so much more.
-Though medieval underwear was a little bit different, the type of underwear you wear, and, indeed, how you wear it, today is perceived as a mark of class, taste, comfort, and even emotion.
+Though medieval underwear was slightly different, the type of underwear you wear, and, indeed, how you wear it today, is perceived as a mark of class, taste, comfort, and even emotion.
 It is a choice to be considered depending on what the day ahead holds.
 Important interview?
 Everyone has a pair of lucky pants.
 Hot date?
 Time to bring out the best, and yes (gasp), even ironed underwear.
 Choose your weapon wisely.

 Particularly since the rise of mass advertising in the 1950s, the humble undergarment has surpassed its use of protective covering.
 For many, underwear has become something to be coveted, admired, taken off, and even matched to the clothes that cover them.
-Each bra promises to provide more support than its predecessor, while elasticized boxer shorts roll off factory lines, promising to transform the average joe who buys them into a sultry underwear model.
+Each bra promises to provide more support than its predecessor.
+At the same time, elasticized boxer shorts roll off factory lines, promising to transform the average joe who buys them into a sultry underwear model.

 Indeed, the prevalence of underwear and lingerie in today’s society means that the fashion historians of the future will have a field day with the sheer amount of physical and visual sources they can study and scrutinize.
 However, when it comes to learning about the medieval underwear our ancestors wore, present historians have not been quite as fortunate.